GNUVF Achievements as by 2020

-The unlimited services of UVF over the years are performed in line with the Mission, Vision, Values and the broad objectives of the organization, that have remained relevant to the needy communities.
-Achievements recorded by UVF include;
+The unlimited services of GNUVF over the years are performed in line with the Mission, Vision, Values and the broad objectives of the organization, that have remained relevant to the needy communities.
+Achievements recorded by GNUVF include;

-- 240 women in the rural areas of Ssisa benefited from cottage industry training with focus on manufacturing liquid soap, making crafts and agriculture
+- 340 women in the rural areas of Ssisa benefited from cottage industry training with focus on manufacturing liquid soap, making crafts and agriculture.

 Generally, the women and girls in the targeted communities are socialized to accept being backward bearing in mind that majority of them dropped out of school, got pregnant and ended up being single mothers.
 They are grossly affected due to gender issues like girls not attending school, being denied developmental knowledge, having no traditional right to land and being forced into early marriages.
 All these issues affect their economic potential and keep them women at the lowest rank of society, tolerating abuse and extreme poverty.

-- To advocate for improved social services to disadvantaged communities.
-This could involve partnerships that lead to construction of wells and latrines as well as establishment of vocational institutions, distribution of primary health services.
+- To advocate for improved social services and livelihoods to disadvantaged communities.
+This involve partnerships that led to construction of wells and latrines as well as establishment of vocational institutions, distribution of primary health services.

 - 4 rainwater harvesting tanks constructed for Kitende B, Entebbe Primary School, Makandwa and Sagara communities where children and women only used to access water from a distand and dirty water pond that is located about 7 kilometres from the residential areas.